 The Social Security Administration (SSA) releases estimates of their accounting, but never actual solid numbers; causing many to contemplate that there is fraud occurring within the system.

 Social Security checks are sent out monthly to disabled or retired workers, with 1 out of every 6 Americans receiving a Social Security check.
 Social Security works through taxing workers a specific percentage of their yearly pay, with any surplus of money being deposited into the Treasury’s trust funds.

 However, today more money is being paid out to beneficiaries than is being collected by current workers.
 To make up for the deficit, the SSA withdraws money early from their trust funds and deposit a non-marketable security known as a intragovernmental holding.
-This is essentially an IOU and is included into the total National Debt of the United States.
+This is essentially an IOU and is included in the total National Debt of the United States.